 - If the patient has a drug abuse history.

 - Long-term use.

 - If the patient mixes with alcohol.

-Xanax has proven itself to be effective for relief of short-term anxiety.
+Xanax has proven itself to be effective for the relief of short-term anxiety.
 When Xanax vs. Ativan is compared for the efficacy of managing anxiety, both are similar.
-Xanax can also be used in conjunction with slower acting antidepressants.
+Xanax can also be used in conjunction with slower-acting antidepressants.
 Xanax use is effective when used for the short-term until the long-term antidepressant treatment kicks in.

 Xanax does what most benzodiazepines do, acts on the nerves to create a calming effect.
-Its anxiolytic properties comes in immediate or extended release.
+Its anxiolytic properties come in an immediate or extended-release form.
 The main benefit of Xanax is the compressed tablet that helps someone relax from a panic attack immediately.
 Due to its ability to onset immediately, Xanax is the drug of choice for controlling panic attacks.